 Cilantro Jalapeño Sauce

-This Cilantro Jalapeño Sauce is one of my “I want to put it on everything” sauces, and it’s based off a wildly popular green sauce recipe from a Peruvian restaurant in NYC.
+This Cilantro Jalapeño Sauce is one of my “I want to put it on everything” sauces, and came about from trying to recreate a wildly popular green sauce recipe from a Peruvian restaurant in NYC.
 It’s creamy and flavorful, only takes 5-10 minutes to make, and is perfect with so many dishes!

 I find myself making it regularly and so far I haven’t tired of it, even after making it for the past couple years.

-To make the sauce, place chopped jalapeños, cilantro, garlic, lime juice, mayonnaise, oil, salt, and pepper in a blender:
+To make the cilantro jalapeño sauce, place chopped jalapeños, fresh cilantro, fresh garlic, lime juice, mayonnaise, oil, salt, and pepper in a blender:

 If you have 10 minutes to spare, I recommend using homemade mayonnaise for the best flavor.